omar-k1/Ivolve-intern-tasks/ansible/task2/Automated-WebServer-Configuration-Using-Ansible-Playbooks.md

 - Check that no other web server is running to avoid conflicts.

 - ### Additional Notes:

-  1. **Separate HTML File**

 - Instead of writing the HTML separated in file and pass it in the playbook using `copy`  module , you can but all in the playbook instead of that .